BTC, ETH, USDT

 The stablecoin’s opaque reserves and frequent legal battles have made it controversial, but its centralized control has also made it indispensable in the world of cryptocurrencies.

-Apart from the obvious criticism that, unlike most cryptos, it is not decentralized, Tether has also faced lawsuits because, contrary to its company, Tether Limited’s claims, it lacked sufficient USD backing.
+Apart from the obvious criticism that, unlike most cryptos, it is not decentralized, Tether has also faced lawsuits because, contrary to its claims, Tether Limited lacked sufficient USD backing.

-The company claimed that each USDT is backed by 1:1 cash or cash-equivalent reserves, but it came to light that it was only backed by around 50 percent.
+The company claimed that each USDT was backed by 1:1 cash or cash-equivalent reserves, but it later emerged that it was only backed by around 50 percent.
 In 2021, the company paid an $18.5 million fine to the New York Attorney General for misrepresenting reserves.
-As of 2024, Tether’s reserves are composed of 90 percent cash and short-term treasuries, and 10 percent other assets like gold, Bitcoin, and corporate debt.
+As of 2024, Tether’s reserves are composed of 90 percent cash and short-term treasuries and 10 percent other assets, such as gold, Bitcoin, and corporate debt.

-There are some critics who allege that Tether ‘prints’ USDT to prop up Bitcoin prices, but as of April 2025, there is no conclusive evidence for this allegation.
+Some critics allege that Tether ‘prints’ USDT to prop up Bitcoin prices, but as of April 2025, there is no conclusive evidence to support this claim.

 Governments are currently tightening stablecoin regulations, which could impact USDT’s dominance.
 For Tether to maintain its market-leading position, it must improve transparency to maintain users’ trust.
 It must also be able to compete with alternatives like the decentralized stablecoin DAI or Circle (USDC), which is provenly pegged 1:1 to the US dollar and backed by cash and bonds in bank reserves.